Enjoy this delicious banana protein shake that is one of the best protein shakes I’ve ever had.

 Yay!
 It’s time for another protein shake recipe!

-Protein shakes are a great way to quickly get all sorts of protein as well as fill you up for a meal replacement.
+Homemade protein shakes are a great way to quickly get all sorts of protein as well as fill you up for a meal replacement.
 I like to have a protein shake every morning for breakfast.
 They take less than 5 minutes to make and are super delicious.

 I also try to keep frozen bananas and yogurt on hand to make myself a shake.

 This banana protein shake makes it into our breakfast rotation probably every other day, but at least 2-3 times a week.
 Not sure on the math of that, but I think you get the point.
-THIS shake <— we enjoy often 🙂
+THIS protein shake <— we enjoy often 🙂

 It’s super delicious, and is full of banana protein-y goodness.